 Speed (85th percentile) The speed at or below which 85% of the vehicles travel.

 SSD Stopping Sight Distance.
-The sum of the braking distance and the assisting a vehicle to maintain a circular path.
+The sum of the braking distance and the distance the vehicle travels at a design speed during a reaction time of 2.5 seconds.